nguyenkduywork/gearnSDK/README.md

   <li> JSONReader: A script that reads the contents in the JSON Text file </li>
   <li> FindUserGameNft: A script that compares the NFTs that the user has with the NFTs stored inside the JSON Text file, then apply the texture to a game object </li>
 </ul>

+using UnityEngine;
+using UnityEngine.SceneManagement;

+namespace GearnSDK.GetBalances.Scripts
+{
+    public class GoToBalanceScene : MonoBehaviour
+    {
+        private void Start()
+        {
+            //If the in-game money amount has been changed when we are in the TokenBalances scene,
+            //we need to update the in-game amount in the dataManager var txConfirmed =  PlayerPrefs.GetInt("transactionPassed")==1;
+            if (txConfirmed)
+            {
+                //Set the in-game money amount to the new value, saved from InGameBalance class, function
+                //SetInGameBalance()

+                //Change this accordingly to your project
+                DataManager.Instance.database.diamond = PlayerPrefs.GetInt("InGameMoney");

+                var transactionPassed = false;

+                //Reinitialize the transactionPassed variable to false
+                PlayerPrefs.SetInt("transactionPassed", transactionPassed?1:0);
+            }

+        }

+        //Move to next scene when click on the button public void MoveToBalanceScene()
+        {
+            //Get the current in-game balance in the database, this depends on the game and how it is implemented

+            int currentInGameBalance = DataManager.Instance.database.diamond;
+            PlayerPrefs.SetInt("InGameMoney", currentInGameBalance);

+            //Loads next scene
+            SceneManager.LoadScene("WalletLogin");
+        }
+    }
+}